DSupps/Cryptocurrencies/README.md

 ![Tradable_Cryptocurrencies_Table](https://user-images.githubusercontent.com/36451701/130335227-52ad1028-4b3e-4ac7-b5df-62e4b9c4e41c.png)

 ### 2-D TotalCoinsMined vs TotalCoinSupply:
-A scatter plot was created with TotalCoinsMinted on the x-axis and TotalCoinSupple on the y-axis the shows the CoinName when you hover over the data point.
+A scatter plot was created with TotalCoinsMinted on the x-axis and TotalCoinSupply on the y-axis the shows the CoinName when you hover over the data point.

 ![TotalCoinMined_vs_TotalCoinSupply](https://user-images.githubusercontent.com/36451701/130335269-adfcc66f-f50f-4537-82b1-38471284d9be.png)
 - This plot in 2-D does not show a clear seperation in the four clusters.